jkllbn2563/ros_aiml/README.md

 ### keyword: follow publish:IntentFollow
 ```
 <li> OK, I will follow you right now,and the current state is IntentFollow </li>
-<li> No preblem, I will follow your step,and the current state is IntentFollow </li>
+<li> No preblem, I will follow your step,and the current state is IntentFollow <
-!! just say "follow me" :Where are we going?
 ```

 ### keyword: _ WHAT HAPPENED publish:IntentWhat